arCABAL/agtg/README.md

 - compatible with Linux, Windows, and Mac OS

 INSTALLATION
+1. First do this `git submodule init && git submodule update` (Init only matters if you have a fresh clone of the repo)
-- Extract the content of agtg.zip into your sauerbraten directory and press accept if asked to confirm merging the packages folder
+2. Then copy agtg.cfg and packages into your sauerbraten directoy and press accept if asked to confirm merging the packages folder
 	On Linux this is ~/.sauerbraten
 	On Windows 7 and 10 this is C:\Users\%username%\Documents\My Games\Sauerbraten
 	On an Apple Mac it is most likely macHD/users/%username%/library/Application Support/sauerbraten/
-- add the following line to your autoexec.cfg inside your sauerbraten directory exec agtg.cfg
+3. add the following line to your autoexec.cfg inside your sauerbraten directory `exec agtg.cfg`

 USAGE